Gethsemane Lutheran ChurchChristmas Eve Services

 Thursday evenings, Sunday mornings, & Special events

-Those who would like to sing in choir and are able to commit to evening rehearsals on Thursdays (7-8:15pm) are asked to contact Interim Cantor Dr. James Savage about joining the choir that sings in worship most Sundays from September into early June.
+Those who would like to sing in choir and are able to commit to evening rehearsals on Thursdays (7-8:30pm) are asked to contact Cantor Dr. John Paulson about joining the choir that sings in worship most Sundays from September into early June.
 New voices are heartily welcomed!